 Large Franchise Investment Exemption

 This exemption applies to franchise transactions where the franchisee’s initial investment is $1 million dollars or greater.
+As of July 1, 2020 this monetary threshold of $1 million had been increased to $1,233,000 by the FTC to account for inflation.
 The basis for this exemption rests on the assumption that a franchisee making a large franchise investment will be more sophisticated and is less likely to require protections afforded by FDD disclosure.
 The determination of what counts toward a franchisee’s “initial investment” (a) includes those start-up costs and expenses that are typically disclosed in FDD Item 7 (“Estimated Initial Investment”), (b) excludes costs associated with unimproved land, (c) excludes funds obtained through franchisor financing or financing through an affiliate of franchisor, and (d) includes expenses paid by franchisee through the opening of the franchised outlet and through the three-month initial period thereafter.
-If the franchisee is a corporate entity or an investor group with more than one individual investor, for the large franchise investment exemption to be effective at least one investor by himself or herself must have expended and met the minimum $1 million threshold.
+If the franchisee is a corporate entity or an investor group with more than one individual investor, for the large franchise investment exemption to be effective at least one investor by himself or herself must have expended and met the minimum $1 million - now $1,233,000 - threshold.

 To invoke the large franchise investment exemption, the franchisor must obtain from the prospective franchisee a signed acknowledgment that contains the following statement:

-The franchise sale is for more than $1 million – excluding the cost of unimproved land and any financing received from the franchisor or an affiliate – and thus is exempt from the Federal Trade Commission’s Franchise Rule Disclosure requirements, pursuant to 16 C.F.R.
+The franchise sale is for more than $1,233,000 – excluding the cost of unimproved land and any financing received from the franchisor or an affiliate – and thus is exempt from the Federal Trade Commission’s Franchise Rule Disclosure requirements, pursuant to 16 C.F.R.
 Section 436.8(a)(5)(i).

 Large Franchisee Exemption

-This exemption applies to franchise transactions with large franchisees where the franchisee (a) possesses a net worth of at least $5 million, and (b) the franchisee has been in business for at least five years.
+This exemption applies to franchise transactions with large franchisees where the franchisee (a) possesses a net worth of at least $5 million (as of July 1, 2020 this monetary threshold of $5 million had been increased to $6,165,000 by the FTC to account for inflation), and (b) the franchisee has been in business for at least five years.
 Net worth is determined by the franchisee’s balance sheet, and when determining the net worth and historical business experience of the franchisee, the franchisor may consider the prior experience and net worth of the prospective franchisee’s parent and affiliates.
 Unlike the fractional franchise exemption, the franchisee’s prior business experience does not need to be related to the franchised business.

 Insider Transaction Exemption